PiscatorX/RNA-Seq-devs/README.md

 done

 ```
-The ```-summary``` is only available in the 0.39 version and raises errors in lower versions.

 After trimming we then run fastqc and multiqc to check the quality of our reads and to check if the trimming was was effective.

 ## PHASE 2